 Final Fortress, too, but that's to be expected from the last non-boss level.

 Inverted with Team Rose stages, being designed for novice players.
-They are shorter versions of Team Hero stages with less enemies and traps and weaker bosses.
-In addition, Team Rose can only lose a special stage key by dying (the other teams can lose them just by taking damage) and have a Purposefully Overpowered Team Blast.
+They are shorter versions of Team Sonic stages with less enemies and traps and weaker bosses.
+In addition, Team Rose has a Purposefully Overpowered Team Blast.
+However, Team Rose is slightly slower than the other teams, making the later Special Stages nigh-impossible to complete with them.

 Not Me This Time: Throughout the story, all of the teams pursue Eggman when he unleashes the Egg Fleet to conquer the world.
 However, it is later revealed in the endings that not only is Eggman, for once, not responsible for the world domination plan, but in fact he was locked up by the one actually responsible: Metal Sonic.